Emergent Complexity and Zero-shot Transfer via Unsupervised Environment Design

+The concept of weak total domination is only needed here to clarify what happens in the special case that there are policies that are weakly totally dominated but not totally dominated.
+These policies may or may not be minimax regret optimal policies, and thus have to be treated with more care.
+To get a general sense for how the proof works you may assume that there are no policies which are weakly totally dominated but not totally dominated and skip the sections of the proof marked as a special case: the second paragraph of the proof for Lemma \ref{lem:baseline_distribution} and the second paragraph of the proof for Theorem \ref{thm:miniamx_regret_environment_policy}.

-To do this we must define a normalization function $D: \Pi \rightarrow \Dist{\Theta^T}$ which has the property that if there are two policies $\pi_A,\pi_B$ such that neither is totally dominated by the other, then they evaluate the same value on the distribution of environments.
+We can use this concept to help define a normalization function $D: \Pi \rightarrow \Dist{\Theta^T}$ which has the property that if there are two policies $\pi_A,\pi_B$ such that neither is totally dominated by the other, then they evaluate the same value on the distribution of environments.
+We will use $D$ as a basis for creating $\Lambda$ by shifting probability mass towards or away from this distribution in the right proportion.
 In general there are many such normalization functions, but we will simply show that one of these exists.